U.S. lawmakers begin push for more sanctions on North Korea

 Such connections are difficult to track in China, and separating legal business from illicit can be even harder.

-Bank of China (3988.HK) (601988.SS), China's fourth biggest bank, said in May 2013 that it had shut the account of North Korea's main foreign exchange bank, Foreign Trade Bank, in the wake of international pressure to punish Pyongyang over its nuclear and missile programs.
+Bank of China, China's fourth biggest bank, said in May 2013 that it had shut the account of North Korea's main foreign exchange bank, Foreign Trade Bank, in the wake of international pressure to punish Pyongyang over its nuclear and missile programs.

 The bill is intended to push the Obama administration, which contends the president already has sufficient authority to punish Pyongyang.